RamanLab/iCOMIC_doc/docs/usage.md

 Once the analysis is completed, iCOMIC will automatically take you to the `Results` tab which displays three major results.

-1. Analysis Statistics

-Displays a MultiQC consolidated report of overall analysis statistics.
+1. `Analysis Statistics`:Displays a MultiQC consolidated report of overall analysis statistics.
 This includes FastQC reports and Alignment statistics .

-2. Differentially Expressed Genes

-On clicking this button a pop up with the list of differentially expressed genes will be displayed.
+2. `Differentially Expressed Genes`:On clicking this button a pop up with the list of differentially expressed genes will be displayed.

-3. Plots

-Displays differentially expressed genes in R plots such as MA plot, Heatmap, PCA plot and box plot.
+3. `Plots`:Displays differentially expressed genes in R plots such as MA plot, Heatmap, PCA plot and box plot.